-MACH Translational Platforms are key vehicles to develop tomorrow’s healthcare, often working in partnership with life science companies to improve improvements in the prevention, diagnosis, treatment and palliation of ill health.
-Our platforms rely on their growing capability in transformative digital approaches benefitting both patients and the economy.
+MACH Translational Platforms are key vehicles to develop tomorrow’s healthcare, often working in partnership with life science companies to deliver improvements in the prevention, diagnosis, treatment and palliation of ill health.
+Our platforms rely on their growing capability in transformative digital approaches benefiting both patients and the economy.

 They are at the international cutting edge, are sustainable and accessible and often initiate pilot work, with contributions recognised in outputs such as publications and patents.

 - The Clinical Trials and Research Facilitation Committee facilitates support to increase capacity for high quality clinical trials across the MACH network.

 - Data Driven Healthcare Improvement aims to align aspects of data use and governance across MACH partners.
 The committee supports and facilitates collaborative activities across community, primary, secondary and tertiary care, and fosters knowledge transfer capability and workforce training using leading methodologies.

 - The MACH Omics group aims to consolidate the precinct as a multi-omics leader and precision medicine hub covering: epigenomics, genomics, metabolomics, microbiomics, lipidomics, proteomics and transcriptomics.

 - The role of the Molecular Imaging Committee is to facilitate support to increase capability and capacity of medical imaging for research.
 The committee will identify the key priorities and implement strategies to achieve these.